neerajk555/SQL-Training-exercise/module-10-ddl-schema/01-Quick-Warm-Ups.md

 ---

 ## 3) Add Foreign Key Constraint — 7 min
-Scenario: Link orders to customers with foreign key.
+**Scenario:** Link orders to customers with foreign key to enforce referential integrity.

+**Beginner Context:**
+A **foreign key (FK)** creates a relationship between two tables.
+It ensures that the value in one table (child) must exist in another table (parent).
+This prevents "orphaned" records - like having an order that references a customer who doesn't exist!

 Sample data:
 ```sql